vladkvit/vladkvit.github.hugo/content/programming/gamewired.md

 title = "f2"

 +++
 This is from back when I was in highschool.
-It was my entry for <a href="http://jayisgames.com">JayIsGames</a>'s very first CGDC competition.
+It was my entry for [JayIsGames](http://jayisgames.com)'s very first CGDC competition.
 It's just one level.
-Try out the game <a href="http://jayisgames.com/cgdc1/?puzzleID=17">here</a>.
+Try out the game [here](http://jayisgames.com/cgdc1/?puzzleID=17).
 <!--more-->